Ceasar/Encyclopedia/src/encyclopedia/Language_production.rst

+.. |lp| replace:: language production
+.. _articulation: Articulation.html
+.. _conceptualization: Conceptualization.html
+.. _discourse: Discourse.html
+.. _speech production: Speech_production.html

 ================================================================================
 Language Production
 ================================================================================

-Language production is the production of spoken or written language.

-Language production describes each stage between having a `concept` and translating it into linguistic form.
+**Language production** refers to process of producing `discourse`_, from `conceptualization`_ to `articulation`_, in the form of `speech production`_ or `writing`.

 .. contents::

 History
 ================================================================================

-Until relatively recently (this is from 2006) the normal process of adult LP garnered little systematic attention from either linguists or psycholinguists.
+Until relatively recently (this is from 2006), neither linguists or psycholinguists paid much attention to the normal process of adult |lp|.

 Studying how people talk is hard and easy to dismiss as a viable scientific problem.
 Both of these issues have receded.
-By 2006, there were valid, reliable methods for getting at the underpinnings of production, burgeoning scientific interest in the LP ability.
+By 2006, there were valid, reliable methods for getting at the underpinnings of production, burgeoning scientific interest in the |lp| ability.

 Research
 ================================================================================

-Presently, most research focuses on how speakers accomplish the most rudimentary goals; producing utterances in a particular language.
-Though seemingly simple, it is far from easy to explain this.
+Presently, most research focuses on how speakers accomplish seemingly simple goals; producing utterances in a particular language.

 At the outset, this calls for being able to think in ways that readily converted into language or "thinking for speaking".